gaspar91/MyJourney/README.md

 The company wants to provide a positive and fun experience, and it's aware of the users needs, so it provides guided tours in order to take turists to unique and popular places to visit and after a long day a bedroom is provided so turists can rest and they will have breakfast served to them every morning as included in the services.

 There are also many activities, for all ages, that the company provides in order to keep the experience enjoyable for everyone.

+# Design Process

+You'll be able to view the pc, mobile and tablet wireframes for this project in the **Wireframes** folder, located within the **Static** folder in the  [Github project repository](https://github.com/gaspar91/MyJourney).

 # User Stories